Social Science Faculty Job Advertisement

 - Experience in creative course development, leadership training, and/or gifted and talented education.

-Applicants should submit an application cover sheet (see Appendix A), a letter of application describing qualifications, curriculum ideas, and teaching style, a current curriculum vitae, and a list of three references.
-The application deadline is January 1, 2022.
+Applicants should submit an application cover sheet, a letter of application describing qualifications, curriculum ideas, and teaching style, a current curriculum vitae, and a list of three references.
+The application deadline is November 1, 2022.